Edgar Cayce predicted that the medicine of the future would be music and sound (EC 949-12). That future is now!

 Virginia Beach, VA 23451

 Cindy Griffith is a psychic, spiritual teacher, conference speaker, and blogger.
-Author of Soul Soothers: Mini Meditations for Busy Lives and co-author of Voyage of Purpose and Grow Your Spiritual Business, she travels extensively as a guest psychic and spiritual teacher to locations around the world, including Tokyo and Australia.
-With clients and students worldwide, Cindy shares her psychic insights and teaches throughout the U.S., online via Zoom and LearnitLive, at Edgar Cayce’s A.R.E. in Virginia Beach, and at international conferences.
-Cindy recently earned her master’s degree which focused on “The Mystic’s Journey to Spiritual Maturity.”
+She is the author of Soul Soothers: Mini Meditations for Busy Lives and co-author of Voyage of Purpose and Grow Your Spiritual Business.
+Cindy travels extensively as a guest psychic and spiritual teacher, sharing her intuitive insights and teaching both live and online.
+Cindy recently earned her master’s degree which focused on the mystic's journey to spiritual maturity.
 Find more about Cindy, her classes, articles, books, and psychic readings at CindyGriffith.com

 Thomas G. Allen received a PhD in Psychology from Texas A&M in 1984.
 He has been in private practice since 1985, and is currently a consulting forensic psychologist.
 Between 1970-1975, he was introduced to the Seth materials as well as the Edgar Cayce information.
 As a seeker investigating the nature of reality and the soul, he has continued a lifelong pursuit in the development of spiritual practices that would not only benefit himself, but also be of benefit to all of humanity.
 A dream in 1990 led him to begin his exploration of sound as a tool to heal and deepen the spiritual connection.
 This sound project is now known as the Acoustical Pyramid and the number and intensity of sounds (songs) are under continual development.
 These sounds assist the listener in reaching ever deeper states of consciousness and stronger connections with one's Higher Self and the Universal Forces.
 His website is www.AcousticalPyramid.com.